minio/docs/source/reference/minio-mc/mc-stat.rst

 .. start-mc-stat-desc

 The :mc:`mc stat` command displays information on objects in a MinIO bucket, including object metadata.
+You can also use it to retrieve bucket metadata.

 .. end-mc-stat-desc

 You can also use :mc:`mc stat` against the local filesystem to produce similar results to the ``stat`` commandline tool.

 .. tab-set::

    .. tab-item:: EXAMPLE

       The following command displays information on all objects in the ``mydata`` bucket on the ``myminio`` MinIO deployment:

       .. code-block:: shell
          :class: copyable